 57237 Highway 330, Collbran, Colorado, 81624

 In order to be successful, Western cattle ranches must have a combination of assets that utilize the natural features of the Western landscape.
 The ideal combination is a “home place” ranch with a good set of improvements, including a quality home, hay barn, shop building, and corrals; irrigated hay meadows for hay production; transitional lands for spring and fall grazing; high-elevation summer grazing lands; and a place to winter the cows.
 Those ranches with that combination of assets are very rare, but the Rafter H Ranch has all of those assets and more.
 It is a picture-perfect example of a balanced ranch.
 290 deeded home acres in an easy transition point below summer grazing.
 The summer grazing permit on the north side of the Grand Mesa encompasses 11,979 acres, as well as 13.96% interest of 160 acres of private land near that national forest permit.
 The winter grazing permit totals 32,573 acres.
-In total, the assets combined provide the perfect winter, transitional, and summer grazing land for the head of cattle run by the ranch.
+In total, the assets combined provide the perfect winter, transitional, and summer grazing land for the herd of cattle run by the ranch.

 The cattle ranch has a very nice set of improvements and there is very little deferred maintenance or upkeep on the property.
 The home is a very well-built Southwestern-style stucco home with a total of 5,880 square feet, which includes the 3-car garage and RV garage slot.
 The home is very spacious, with 4 bedrooms, 3 baths, sunroom, and outdoor natural gas grill on a covered patio.
 The property has 2 water wells and year-round stock water.
 It has a very nice deep pond stocked with chunky brook trout that average well over a pound.
 The grounds are neatly manicured and surrounded by 3-rail lodgepole fencing.
 The cross fencing on the ranch Is new and excellent.
 Corrals are neatly organized and built of railroad ties and guardrail, with new squeeze chutes and automatic waterers.
 Outbuildings include a red-iron 75’x100’ hay barn, a newer 40’x80’ Quonset shop building with oversize door and concrete floor, and 3 loafing sheds.
 The hay barn has an 8100-KW solar system that provides ample electricity for the home place.